Traditional French Ratatouille Recipe

 Why This Recipe is a Keeper:

-If ever there was a summer comfort food, the Classic French Ratatouille recipe has got to be it.
-It’s a dish I eagerly look forward to making every summer when our garden goes into high gear.
-Ratatouille is a great way to use up garden produce and it tastes better the next day!
+If ever there was a summer comfort food, this traditional French Ratatouille recipe has got to be it.
+I eagerly look forward to making it every summer when our garden goes into high gear.
+This easy ratatouille is a great way to use up garden produce, and it tastes better the next day!

-In some versions, the vegetables are sautéed, browned or roasted on baking sheets in stages, combined and then stewed in a pan in the oven or on the stovetop.
+In some ratatouille recipes, the vegetables are sautéed, browned, or roasted on baking sheets in stages, combined, then stewed in a pan in the oven or on the stovetop.

-I prefer the stovetop method which is the traditional method and only briefly simmer on the stovetop because the vegetables retain more of their texture.
-After all, it is a vegetable stew.
+I prefer the stovetop method, which is the traditional ratatouille method.
+However, I only briefly simmer it on the stovetop because the vegetables retain more of their texture.

-Another reason Ratatouille rocks is… it’s so versatile!
-Enjoy it over brown rice, quinoa, couscous or with crusty, toasted or grilled French bread.
-It can be served hot, room temperature or even cold.
+Another reason Ratatouille rocks is that it’s so versatile!
+Enjoy it over brown rice, quinoa, and couscous or with crusty, toasted, or grilled French bread.
+It can be served hot, at room temperature, or even cold.
 It’s vegan and gluten-free, so it’s perfect for anyone to enjoy!

-Ratatouille is a rustic southern French vegetable stew from Nice made with the best summer vegetables: Eggplant, bell peppers, zucchini, summer squash, onions and tomatoes.
+Original Ratatouille is a rustic southern French vegetable stew from Nice made with the best summer vegetables: eggplant, bell peppers, zucchini, summer squash, onions, and tomatoes.
 In some versions, the vegetables are combined and cooked together for a long period of time until they practically melt.

-Traditionally it was considered a peasant dish because it was made with leftover vegetables, sometimes even vegetable scraps and the “rough cut” vegetable preparation style.
-It could be eaten with other low-cost items like rice, pasta or bread.
+Traditionally, it was considered a peasant dish because it was made with leftover vegetables, sometimes even vegetable scraps, and the “rough cut” vegetable preparation style.
+It could be eaten with low-cost items like rice, pasta, or bread.

-The dish the chef in Ratatouille, the 2007 Pixar film, served to the restaurant critic is actually not Ratatouille at all but a vegetable tian that uses some or all of the same ingredients.
-That dish is arranged and layered in a casserole and baked.
-Again, traditional Ratatouille is a stew.
+In the 2007 Pixar film Ratatouille, the dish the chef served to the restaurant critic is not Ratatouille but a vegetable tian that uses some or all of the same ingredients.
+A tian is arranged and layered in a casserole and baked.
+Again, traditional Ratatouille is a vegetable stew, not an arranged dish.

 Ratatouille Ingredients: